1 - Overview

 Table.
 PrivateLink Endpoint status information and additional features

-On the PrivateLink Endpoint Details page, you can view detailed information of the selected resource.
+PrivateLink Endpoint Details page lets you view detailed information of the selected resource.

 SRNUnique resource ID in Samsung Cloud Platform